yuxinqi030812/assigment-1/README.md

 Some tips for managing the assignment, particularly regarding equivalence partitioning:

 1. Ensure that you understand the notes *before* diving into the assignment.
 Trying to learn equivalence partitioning or boundary-value analysis on a project of this size is challenging.
-If you do not understand the simple examples in the notes, understanding will not come from applying it to more complex examples.
+If you do not understand the simple examples in the notes, understanding will not come from applying them to more complex examples.

 2. Keep it simple: don't focus on what you think we want to see — focus on identifying good tests and documenting them systematically.
 That is what we want to see.